jannisce/parent-friendly-video-saver/README.md

 1. Copy the URL of the desired YouTube or Facebook video.
 2. Paste it into the appropriate input field on the application.
-3. Click on 'Download from YouTube' or 'Download from Facebook' button.
+3. Click on 'Download video' button.
-4. The video will be processed, and a download link will be available.
+4. The video will be processed, and will automatically start the download.

 ## Installation